Sangarshanan/geopatra/README.md

 poetry install
 ```

-Make the bla-bla-bla changes to code and run the tests, Once merged to master build and publish
+Make the bla-bla-bla changes to code and run the tests and when full moon is nigh, build & publish

 ```
 poetry build